Studebaker Building (Midtown Manhattan): Ownership

 The Bustanoby brothers retained the ground floor and basement for their restaurant, the Palais des Beaux Arts, planned to open in November 1911.
 The remaining ten stories were designated for commercial use which would be restricted to offices and non-manufacturing business.
 While the edifice was being renovated for the restaurant, its roof was leased by a breakfast food company for $25,000 a year, with the intention of placing an electric sign there.
 This was the highest price ever paid in New York City for sign privileges on the top of a building.
 The lease stipulated that the roof could be used for no other purpose.

 When the Bustanobys gave up their idea to open a restaurant, an eatery in the Studebaker Building was opened by Henry D. Morton and John S. Keiser.
 The two men operated another restaurant in the Folies Bergere on 46th Street.
 The ground floor and basement was leased to Morton & Keiser by Mark Rafalsky & Co. for twenty-one years for a price in excess of $1,000,000.
 The restaurant was called the Folies after $200,000 was spent on alterations and decorations, following the design of Henry B. Herts of Herts & Tallant, architects.
 The upper floors continued to be modified for use by businesses.

 John McGraw leased the second floor of the building in January 1912 to open a new billiard and pool room.
 His partner in this venture was Mike Donlin, an outfielder for the New York Giants baseball team.

+A notable tenant was Fleischer Studios which was an animated cartoon studio run by brothers Max Fleischer and Dave Fleischer.
+They began occupying space in 1923.
+Best known for their cartoons starring Betty Boop and Popeye, they expanded to occupying four floors by 1938.
+Later that year, the studio moved to Miami, Florida.
+Another notable tenant was George Blake Enterprises, a commercial producer and documentary film maker, George Blake, 1917-1955.